SimonUnterstrasser/ColumnModel/README.md

-This repository constains Python 3 code of a
+This repository contains Python 3 code of a

 coalescence/aggregation column model